10 Times When Your Home Insurance May Not Pay Out

 7. Running a business out of your home

-Many people believe that a home-based business is automatically insured under the liability and contents coverage of a home insurance policy.
+Many people believe that a small business out of one’s home is automatically insured under the liability and contents coverage of a home insurance policy.
 It's not.
-However, most insurers offer a home business extension to ensure you are protected.
+However, most insurance companies offer a home business extension to ensure sole proprietors of home-based businesses are protected.

-A home business extension would protect your office equipment, inventory, and your home if something were to happen because of your home business endeavours.
+A home business extension would protect your office equipment, inventory, and your home if something were to happen due to your business.
 It also includes liability coverage for any clients or delivery personnel coming to your home for business purposes.

 If you tell your provider that your home is a single-family dwelling when it is a multi-family home, not only do you run the risk of having a claim denied, but also losing your home insurance altogether.